Backwardation: Examples

-Origin of term: London Stock Exchange
+Origin of the term

-Like contango, the term originated in mid-19th century England, originating from "backward".
+The term originated in late-18th/early-19th century England, originating from "backward".
+It predates contango, which originated in the mid-19th century.
+It originally meant a fee paid by the seller of stock to delay delivery to a future date.

-In that era on the London Stock Exchange, backwardation was a fee paid by a seller wishing to defer delivering stock they had sold.
-This fee was paid either to the buyer, or to a third party who lent stock to the seller.

-The purpose was normally speculative, allowing short selling.
+The purpose was speculative, allowing short selling.
 Settlement days were on a fixed schedule (such as fortnightly) and a short seller did not have to deliver stock until the following settlement day, and on that day could "carry over" their position to the next by paying a backwardation fee.
 This practice was common before 1930, but came to be used less and less, particularly since options were reintroduced in 1958.

-The fee here did not indicate a near-term shortage of stock the way backwardation means today, it was more like a "lease rate", the cost of borrowing a stock or commodity for a period of time.
+The fee here did not indicate a near-term shortage of stock the way backwardation means today.
+It was more like a "lease rate", the cost of borrowing a stock or commodity for a period of time.

+The term began to be used in its new sense around the 1930s, for example in Keynes' "Treatise on Money", however in this case still applied to stocks.
+It gradually began to be used more to refer to commodities markets, such as tin.

-Normal backwardation vs. backwardation
+Normal backwardation

-The term backwardation, when used without the qualifier "normal", can be somewhat ambiguous.
-Although sometimes used as a synonym for normal backwardation (where a futures contract price is lower than the expected spot price at contract maturity), it may also refer to the situation where a futures contract price is merely lower than the current spot price.